- About ORC

 - Activity 3 - Report and Recommend current data to the Oklahoma Rehabilitation Council Program Manager for inclusion on the Oklahoma Rehabilitation Council website.

-- Activity 5 - Collaborate with the DSU through the state plan process to include the development of the goals and priorities.
+- Activity 4 - Collaborate with the DSU through the state plan process to include the development of the goals and priorities.
 Read and review the Statewide Needs Assessment.
 Bring forward new considerations to the Executive Team.